TJHS Project Grants

 Travel with TJHS

-TJHS members and friends join together for travel with a focus on the history of Jewish communities in the United States and other countries.
+Over the past years, TJHS members and friends have joined together for travel with a focus on the history of Jewish communities in the United States and other countries.
 Below are memories of past TJHS travels.

 Toronto, Canada / Sept 11-13, 2019